Sorry, you need to enable JavaScript to visit this website.

 • Defend - more people must stand up for democracy

-The strategy does not contain any major innovations or tasks targeting young people.
+The strategy does not contain any major innovations or tasks targeting young people which creates a gap between the strategy and the possiblities of young people to participate.